ryucc/ReRe/README.md

 # ReRe's Readme

 ReRe is the abbreviation of **Record** and **Replay**.

-ReRe Mockito code synthesizer, ReRe can record real objects, and produce Mockito code based on the real object's runtime behavior.
+It is a Mockito code synthesizer, by recording real objects, and ReRe will produce code that mimics exactly that object's runtime behavior.

 Hope you have fun with this project!